-Explanation of photon's motion
+Explanation of photon motion

-The new definition of photon's motion
+New definition of photon motion

-The emission of the photon, following the change in energy level of electron (Fig. 1), causes a motion which rotates along and around a straight axis at light speed (c): a three-dimensional trajectory combining the both of rectilinear and orbital trajectories.
+The emission of the photon, following the change in energy level of electron (Fig. 1), causes a motion, which rotates along and around a straight axis at light speed (c): a three-dimensional trajectory combining the both of rectilinear and orbital trajectories.
 However, the side view of the movement shows still a sine wave.
 (Fig. 2)

 If we imagine the electron as a rotating fountain that turns around itself (Fig. 3), it diffuses the photon in the same way that the fountain projects the drop of water, and the photon will follow the electron rotation over its nucleus.
 As a consequence, the photon, besides its linear trajectory, it also turns around an assumed axis and ultimately creates a three-dimensional trajectory.
 To have a little understanding of this, we could take the example of a released spring.
 That’s to say, this trajectory is a result of the combination of two motions: the rectilinear one and perpendicular circulation around the same axis.